 Arguably the very best way to promote your restaurant online is with high-quality, drool-inducing photos.
 Visual content is in high demand online these days, and having delicious looking photos on your website and across various social media outlets is essential for drawing hungry eyes.

 Consider hiring a pro to take some top-notch photographs, or try it DIY style with your smartphone.
 Be warned though – taking really great food photos can be tougher than it looks, as lighting is often a key factor.
 Learn more about snapping your own A+ food photos in this Gizmodo article.
 Some nice advice in this Udemy post as well.
+We have more ideas to boost your business here.

 2. Loyalty Programs